Getting started

 2. Your Sport Head

-Your Sport Head is your identity within SHOT Clubhouse.
-It is the profile that clubs, coaches, and teams see when you join — and the record that tracks your history across everything you do on the platform.
+Your Sport Head is your identity within SHOT Clubhouse — the profile that clubs, coaches, and teams see when you join, and the record that tracks your history across everything you do on the platform.

 Sport Head is for everyone.
-Whether you are a coach or manager, an athlete competing and being developed, or a fan or supporter following the clubs and sports you love — everyone on SHOT Clubhouse has a Sport Head.
+Whether you are a coach, an athlete, a parent, or a fan — everyone on SHOT Clubhouse has a Sport Head.
 It is your single identity, wherever sport takes you.

 Setting up your Sport Head